 96% of our financial resources goes directly to the projects in Ethiopia, and more than 80% of this funding is used for the reforestation projects.
 Below are the number of forest and fruit trees in each of our project areas.

-Further results in 2020 are 60 beehives (see subsistence farmer projects), 340 donkeys (see donkey projects), 23 water pumps and 1 dam (see water projects).
+Further results in 2023 are 60 beehives, 1000 kg wheat seed, 2000 chicken, thousands of false banana suckers (see subsistence farmer projects), 160 donkeys for women (see donkey projects), 30 rope washer pumps, 3 water pumps, 6 spring developments, and 1 dam (see water projects).
 For further information with a simplified financial statement, see our annual reports.

 We combine different projects to change people’s life